 - In a small bowl, stir together all of the sauce ingredients: peanut butter, soy sauce, honey, Sriracha, ginger, and lime.
 Set aside.

 - Cut the chicken into bite-sized pieces.
 Heat half of the oil in a large, non-stick skillet over medium-high.
 Once the oil is shimmering, add the chicken (be careful as the oil may splatter), and sauté the chicken until fully cooked, about 2-3 minutes per side.

 - Transfer to a bowl and blot away any excess oil.
 To the bowl, add 1/4 cup of the peanut sauce, then toss to coat the chicken.
 Reserve the rest of the sauce for serving.

 - To the same skillet in which you cooked the chicken, add the remaining oil and let warm for 30 seconds.
 Add the broccoli slaw, edamame, carrots, and half of the green onions and sauté until crisp-tender, about 2 minutes.
 Remove from heat.

-Filling can be prepared up to 1 day in advance.
+- TO STORE: The prepared filling can be prepared up to 1 day in advance and stored in an airtight container in the refrigerator.
 Assembled wraps can be made up to 4 hours in advance and stored in the refrigerator (or your lunch box) until ready to serve.